Set initial value of signal

 The IC block is useful for providing an initial guess for the algebraic state variables in a loop.
 For more information, see Algebraic Loops.

 The IC block accepts and outputs signals of any Simulink® built-in and fixed-point data type.
 The Initial value parameter accepts any built-in data type that Simulink supports.
-For more information, see Data Types Supported by Simulink in the Simulink documentation.
+For more information, see Data Types Supported by Simulink.

 Specify the initial value for the input signal.